 What matters to you, and why?
 (100 to 250 words)

 The best tip to write essays for any college is to be yourself!
-Whether your story is unique (grew up in unusual circumstances or excel in an uncommon extracurricular) or “typical” (play an instrument or sport that many other applicants play), the topic matters less than HOW you write about it- what you did, what you learned, and your reflections.
+Whether your story is unique (grew up in unusual circumstances or excel in an uncommon extracurricular); or “typical” (play an instrument or sport that many other applicants play); the topic matters less than HOW you write about it.
+It’s the same for successful Stanford essays.
+Write about what you did, what you learned, and your reflections.
 Colleges want to see that you are passionate and committed to something, no matter what it is.

 Good luck with your college applications!

-In 2017, 18 percent of our students were admitted into Stanford compared to the average 5 percent admit rate for Stanford.
+In 2017, 18 percent of our students were admitted to Stanford compared to the average 5 percent admit rate for Stanford.
 That is more than three times the average!
+We can recognize successful Stanford essays when we see them.
 For college help and advice, schedule a free consultation below: